mlange-42/Graviton/README.md

 * Don't stick by holding `SHIFT`

 ## Development

+This project tries to rely exclusively on Open Source software:

 * Developed using the [Godot](https://godotengine.org) game engine (see [Godot license](https://godotengine.org/license)).
 * Artwork made with [Inkscape](https://inkscape.org/) and [GIMP](https://gimp.org)